 Ideally, for successful real estate marketing, you'll have anywhere from three to five buyer personas.
 If you have more than five, pick the five that represent the majority of your client base, and focus your efforts on them for now.

 Location is key to creating buyer personas for property management companies.
 In urban areas, you're more likely to have a lot of prospective clients who own multiple rental units.
 However, in the southern rural areas, many property owners own only a single rental unit, and many are retired.
 These location factors significantly influence the marketing messages you use to target them.

 Next, you'll dive deeper into personalizing your personas.
-Give them each a name, like Busy Brittany or Frightful Fred.
-You can even do a Google image search and use a stock photo to represent each persona; this makes them seem more real and human.
+Give them each a name, like Busy Brittany, Frightful Fred, or Accidental Alan.
+You can even do a Google image search and use a stock photo to represent each persona to make them seem more real and human.

 Personas Represent Prospective Customers

 Remember: the right buyer personas represent actual customers you want to reach and engage as you generate property management leads.

 For each persona, in addition to demographics, you'll also create a short story that gives each one a backstory.
 The story should outline a day in the life of the persona, their goals, the challenges the persona faces, and any long- or short-term goal to dig into the buyer's psychology as you build the sales process.